 In Michigan, it is not required that paralegals become nationally certified in order to work legally.
 However, paralegals may voluntarily sit for the national certification exams in order to become certified paralegals.
 Such certification demonstrates paralegals’ mastery of their field.

 The national certification exams are open to paralegals that possess required amounts of education, work experience or a combination of the two.
-Requirements for the national exams differ between the three national paralegal organizations.
-A comparison can be found here.

 Currently the three professional organizations offer four national exams from which to select: